Pinyin Zhou logo Pinyin Joe's

 See also my survey of additional free and commercial third-party Chinese fonts.

-Windows 7 Simplified Chinese Language Pack UIWindows 7 Ultimate and most installations of Windows Enterprise include "Language Packs" that change the Windows and Internet Explorer user interface (menus, dialog boxes, etc.) into Chinese or other languages.
+Windows 7 Simplified Chinese Language Pack UIWindows Ultimate, and most installations of Enterprise include "Language Packs" that change the Windows and Internet Explorer user interface (menus, dialog boxes, etc.) into Chinese or other languages.

 You do not need a Language Pack to display or type Chinese.

-You do need a Language Pack for handwriting recognition input, or if you want Windows and IE menus in Chinese.
+You do need a Language Pack for handwriting recognition input in Windows 7, or if you want Windows and IE menus in Chinese in Windows 7 or Vista.

 Language Packs will not change any of your English applications, and Chinese applications do not require Language Packs to display Chinese!
 MS Office Language Packs must be purchased separately.
 Other companies (like Adobe) usually require purchase of separate localized editions.